Yorkshire Cup Preview, Tips, Runners & Trends (Dante Festival)

 Yorkshire Cup Jockey Statistics

 The leading jockey in the Yorkshire Cup over the last 20 renewals is Ryan Moore, who has won the race four times, with those four winners coming from Ask (2009), Gospel Choir (2014), Snow Sky (2015) and Dartmouth (2017).
-Other jockeys who have recorded multiple wins in the Yorkshire Cup are William Buick (3 wins) and Frankie Dettori (3 wins).
+The only other jockey to have recorded multiple wins in the Yorkshire Cup is William Buick (3 wins).

 Here are some of the top Yorkshire Cup jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):